DevOlabode/todoList-App/README.md

 A simple and visually appealing ToDo List application built using HTML, CSS, and JavaScript.
 This project allows users to add, edit, mark as completed, and delete tasks.

 ## Features
-- Add new tasks to the list
+- Add new tasks to the list.
-- Edit existing tasks
+- Edit existing tasks.
-- Mark tasks as completed with a checkbox
+- Mark tasks as completed with a checkbox.
-- Delete tasks from the list
+- Delete tasks from the list.
-- Responsive design for different screen sizes
+- Responsive design for different screen sizes.
-- Styled using Google Fonts and Font Awesome icons
+- Styled using Google Fonts and Font Awesome icons.

 ## Technologies Used
 - HTML